 English Language Requirement

-- completion of the last three years of full-time secondary education in English in Canada.
-A minimum grade of 60% or C in one of English 12, English Literature 12, or English 12 First Peoples, or their equivalents, is required.
+- Completion of the last three years of full-time secondary school education in English in Canada.
+A minimum grade of 60% in English 12, English Literature 12, English 12 First Peoples or its equivalent in other provinces is required.